 By Alexis Hogan

 Casey* has been incarcerated at CDCR for nearly four years, and was recently transferred to the Central California Women’s Facility (CCWF) in February 2020.
-Her transfer occurred just weeks before COVID-19 began to spread like wildfire across CDCR and other carceral facilities in the country.
+Her transfer occurred just weeks before COVID-19 began to spread like wildfire across the prison system.

-Casey shared her experiences during the pandemic with the Vanguard, shedding light on the dehumanizing and dangerous conditions many women at CCWF, the largest female correctional institution in California, endured for months.
+In an interview, Casey shed light on the dehumanizing and dangerous conditions women at CCWF, the largest female correctional institution in California, had to endure for months.

 The first change Casey experienced after the news of the virus reached prison officials, was the halt on college classes and vocational training.
 “Programming had changed.
 Nobody was going to school or vocations.
 They received homework packets every Friday.
 The only people going to work are critical workers.
 Everything has been modified…” she said.